ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

    By default, the maximum number of requests that can be processed concurrently per instance is `10` leading to autoscaling and this value can be changed using `--concurrency or -cn` flag with `application update` command.
    {:tip}

-4. The default for maximum number of instances when an application is created is 10 instances, so you should see that there were 10 instances created.
-If you didn't want to allow as many instances to be created, you can adjust the max scale to be a lower number.
+4. If you didn't want to allow as many as 10 instances to be created, you can adjust the max scale to be a lower number.
 While your serverless application can easily scale up, you may depend on a downstream service such as a SQL DB that can only handle a limited number of connections or another rate limited API.
 Let's try limiting the number of instances for this frontend application.
     ```sh
     ibmcloud code-engine application update --name frontend --max-scale 5
     ```
     {:pre}
-5. Once load generation is stopped, wait for a minute to see the instances terminating, eventually scaling down to zero instances.
+5. Once load generation is stopped, wait for few minutes to see the instances terminating, eventually scaling down to zero instances.
 6. Again, navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
 Run the `ibmcloud code-engine application get -n frontend` command to see the instance count increasing to 5.

     Expected Output: